balashev/spectro/docs/objects.rst

 Line flux residuals (zero levels)
 ---------------------------------

-Line flux residual (object 10 in Figure) is the indicator of zero level, that can be a part of the fit profile constuction, to model the partial coverage.
+Line flux residual (object 10 in Figure) is the indicator of zero level, that can be a part of the fit profile construction, to model the partial coverage.
 Interactions:

 * ``p + LEFT CLICK``: create line flux residual object.